Shanghai: Meet the Bund (1*)

 Many highlights and one miss

-• Fujian-style hen clams: deshelled, then set back into the shells, umami with deep savoury notes—an excellent opener.
+• Fujian-style hen clams: deshelled, then set back into the shells, umami with deep savoury notes—an excellent start to the meal.

-• Ginger Hetian chicken with conch: bright, crisp textures; young ginger and scallion lifting the snappy conch, even for ginger skeptics like myself.
+• Ginger Hetian chicken with conch: bright, refreshing and crisp textures; young ginger and scallion lifting the snappy conch, even for someone who rarely likes ginger in their food like myself, this tasted really good.

-• Poached Dongshan squid: tender but under seasoned or simply too clean for my preferences—the one dish we didn’t finish.
+However, our least favourite was certainly the poached Dongshan squid.
+It was very tender but under seasoned or simply too clean for my preferences—it was the one dish we didn’t finish.

 Delicious Fujian food, great service and atmosphere